beroa/story_jekyll/_posts/2019-06-18-sudokuvis.md

         [0,0,5,2,0,6,3,0,0]]
 ```

-In the main function, we will make a shallow copy of the startGrid to perform all our operations on:
+In the main function, we will make a deep copy of the startGrid to perform all our operations on:

 ```python
 if __name__=="__main__":